Nash Equilibrium Problems of Polynomials: Polynomial optimization formulations

 \end{itemize} \end{alg}

 In the Step~0, we can set $\Theta = R^T R$ for a randomly generated matrix $R$ of length $n+1$.
 The objective in \reff{eq:upperlvopt} is a positive definite quadratic function, so it has a minimizer if \reff{eq:upperlvopt} is feasible.
 The case is slightly different for (\ref{eq:lowerlvopt}).
 If the feasible set $X_i$ is compact or $f_i(x_i, u_{-i})$ is coercive for the given $u_{-i}$, then (\ref{eq:lowerlvopt}) has a minimizer.
-If $X_i$ is unbounded and $f_i(x_i, u_{-i})$ is not coercive, it may be difficult for computing the optimal value $\omega_i$.
-In applications, we are mostly interested in cases that (\ref{eq:lowerlvopt}) has a minimizer, for the existence of a NE.
-In Section~\ref{sc:solvepop}, we will discuss how to solve the optimization problems in Algorithm \ref{ag:KKTSDP}, by the Lasserre type Moment-SOS hierarchy of semidefinite relaxations.
+If $X_i$ is unbounded and $f_i(x_i, u_{-i})$ is not coercive, it may be difficult to compute the optimal value $\omega_i$.
+In applications, we are mostly interested in cases that (\ref{eq:lowerlvopt}) has a minimizer, for the existence of an NE.
+We discuss how to solve the optimization problems in Algorithm~\ref{ag:KKTSDP} by the Moment-SOS hierarchy of semidefinite relaxations in Section~\ref{sc:solvepop}.